StefanoVianello/StefanoVianello.github.io/_pages/cv.md

   <div class="projcard-container">

   <div class="projcard projcard-grey">
     <div class="projcard-innerbox">
         <div class="projcard-textbox">
         <div class="projcard-title"> Stefano Davide Vianello, PhD</div>
         <div class="projcard-subtitle">ORCID iD:<a href="https://orcid.org/0000-0002-4152-8990" target="_blank" rel="noopener noreferrer"> <img alt="ORCID logo" src="https://info.orcid.org/wp-content/uploads/2019/11/orcid_16x16.png" width="16" height="16" /> 0000-0002-4152-8990</a></div>
         <div class="projcard-bar"></div>
-        <div class="projcard-description"> Postdoctoral researcher, <br/> Current work address: <a href="https://icob.sinica.edu.tw/Eng/Home/" target="_blank" rel="noopener noreferrer">中央研究院細胞與個體生物學研究所</a> (Institute of Cellular and Organismic Biology) Taiwan <br/> <br/>  I am a postdoctoral researcher working as part of Academia Sinica's multi-lab programme "Towards an integrated understanding of metamorphosis in bilaterians".
-My research focuses on the study of gastrointestinal changes during anemonefish metamorphosis, and on the role of thyroid hormones in this process; with a focus on the evolutionary conservation of gastrointestinal metamorphosis mechanisms across deuterostomes. <br/><br/> I completed my PhD in the Laboratory of Stem Cell Engineering of Prof. Matthias Lütolf at EPFL, Switzerland; in which I described the self-organisation properties of endoderm cells as they develop within stem-cell-based models of early embryonic development (gastruloids).
+        <div class="projcard-description"> Assistant Professor <br/> Current work address: <a href="https://nimbb.upd.edu.ph/" target="_blank" rel="noopener noreferrer">National Institute of Molecular Biology and Biotechnology</a> (NIMBB), University of the Philippines Diliman <br/> <br/> I was a postdoctoral researcher working as part of Academia Sinica's multi-lab programme "Towards an integrated understanding of metamorphosis in bilaterians".
+My research focused on the study of gastrointestinal changes during anemonefish metamorphosis, and on the role of thyroid hormones in this process; with a focus on the evolutionary conservation of gastrointestinal metamorphosis mechanisms across deuterostomes. <br/><br/> I completed my PhD in the Laboratory of Stem Cell Engineering of Prof. Matthias Lütolf at EPFL, Switzerland; in which I described the self-organisation properties of endoderm cells as they develop within stem-cell-based models of early embryonic development (gastruloids).
 I studied Natural Sciences in Cambridge (Girton College), specialising in Genetics.
 I then worked in the laboratory of Prof. Alfonso Martinez-Arias, Department of Genetics, to investigate the interactions between chemical signalling pathways involved in early embryonic development (Wnt and Notch signalling integration).
 I am an advocate for intersectional open science, preprinting, and knowledge equity, and a strong critic of the current politics of publishing in academia.
 Aside from my lab work, I am interested in data communication and visual storytelling in developmental biology.</div>
         <div class="projcard-tagbox">
           <span class="projcard-tag">EcoEvoDevo</span>
           <span class="projcard-tag">endoderm</span>